 Cadet Club is a supervised before and after school care for Lower School students of working parents.
 Occasional care is provided in emergency situations for other students.
+Cadet Club opens at 7:30am and closes at 5:30pm.

 Car Pool Line: Pick-up and Drop-off